-Attached are activity menus for each grade level with a variety of ways your child can engage in math activities this summer.
+For students entering 1 - 5, you will find an activity menu for each grade with a variety of ways your child can engage in math activities this summer.
 We encourage each child to try to complete as many squares as they can on the menu for the grade level they are entering in the fall over the course of the summer.
 Squares can be colored in or circled to indicate which activities were completed.
-Please take a picture of your completed menu and submit it on the Summer Learning Google Classroom.
+Hold onto this menu and return it with your child when we come back to school in August.

 - 1. Make sense of problems and persevere in solving them.

 - 3. Construct viable arguments and critique the reasoning of others.

 - 5. Use appropriate tools strategically.

 - 7. Look for and make use of structure.